Mitalie/hive-minitalk/protocol.md

   * Signal from active client, different: defer to main loop to ensure pending duplicates handled, reply with SIGUSR1, transition to RECEIVE
-* If active client is not alive or bitstream is finished, select a queued client as new active client, send SIGUSR1 to it, transition to RECEIVE.
+* If active client is not alive or bitstream is finished, select a queued client as new active client, send SIGUSR1 to it, transition to FLUSH.
 If queue is empty, transition to IDLE.

+The client may have sent multiple SIGUSR1 before it receives the first reply from the server.
+To ensure these signals aren't confused for data bits, the server will start in FLUSH state and client will send SIGUSR2 before the first data bit.

 SIGUSR2 from any other sender than the active client can't be a valid client for this protocol so the sender is ignored.
 Active client is still informed of possible lost signal and goes through recovery procedure.

-### TODO - Repeated hello signals need to be flushed with an extra handshake step

 ## Approach B: data signal and control signal